The Nosebleeds: History

-Ed Banger, Therapy Group

-After the Nosebleeds folded, Eddie Garrity supported Penetration and the Fall as Ed Banger and His Group Therapy.
-Garrity released three more singles under the "Ed Banger" moniker: 1978's "Kinnel Tommy" (on Rabid Records, which was rereleased later that year by EMI), 1981's "I've Just Had Me Car Nicked" (on Spiv Records), and 1983's "Poor People" (on Cloud Nine Records).
-In 1979 he also released a single under the name Eddi Fiction.
+After the Nosebleeds folded, Banger supported Penetration and the Fall as Ed Banger and His Group Therapy.
+Banger released three more singles under the "Ed Banger" moniker: 1978's "Kinnel Tommy" (on Rabid Records, which was rereleased later that year by EMI), 1981's "I've Just Had Me Car Nicked" (on Spiv Records), and 1983's "Poor People" (on Cloud Nine Records).
+In 1979 she also released a single under the name Eddi Fiction.

-In 1979-80 he joined Slaughter & the Dogs for the Bite Back album and singles "I'm the One" and "East Side of Town".
+In 1979-80 she joined Slaughter & the Dogs for the Bite Back album and singles "I'm the One" and "East Side of Town".

-In 1991, under the name "Sound of the Baskerville", Eddie Garrity released a compilation of Nosebleeds, Slaughter & the Dogs and Ed Banger tracks together with new material.
+In 1991, under the name "Sound of the Baskerville", Banger released a compilation of Nosebleeds, Slaughter & the Dogs and Ed Banger tracks together with new material.

 In 2005, the vintage 1977 documentary The Rise And Fall Of The Nosebleeds – Punk Rediscovered, directed and edited by Bob Jones and John Crumpton, premiered in Salford.

-As of 2006, Eddie Garrity was fronting a 70s glam band called Edwina's Rockschool.
+As of 2006, Banger was fronting a 70s glam band called Edwina's Rockschool.

 In 2008, under the name Edwina's Party, two albums were released, Transistor Pop and Transistor Rock.

-In 2010, Ed Banger released a new lo-fi album, Bingo Town.
+In 2010, Banger released a lo-fi album, Bingo Town.

-In 2013 Ed Banger & the Nosebleeds were reformed by Ed featuring former Slaughter & the Dogs drummer Brian "Mad Muffet" Grantham.
-The current lineup also has Steve Wilson on bass and Al Crosby on lead guitar.
+In 2013, Ed Banger & the Nosebleeds were reformed by Banger featuring former Slaughter & the Dogs drummer Brian "Mad Muffet" Grantham.
+The lineup also featured Steve Wilson on bass and Al Crosby on lead guitar.
 An album called Kicking Off was released in late 2013, followed by New York City in 2016.
-The band are currently gigging, and recording has started on new songs with a view to another album in late 2016-early 2017.

 Phillip "Toby" Tomanov was last spotted gigging in Weymouth with various bands including the Inhalers and Panic Attack.

+Banger died on 21 January 2025.